nickl-/jboss-seam/README.md

 ##Learn more

-* Read the documentation in the link:seam-reference-guide/src/docbook/en-US[reference documentation] directory
+* Read the documentation in http://seamframework.org/Seam2/Documentation.html
-* Read the online FAQ http://www.seamframework.org/Documentation/FAQs

 ##Notes for this release